axibase/atsd/api/data/ext/csv-upload.md

 * Maximum file size is **1 gigabyte**.

-> If the uploaded file is larger than 1 GB, compress it or split it into multiple smaller files, uploaded separately.
+> If the input file is larger than 1 GB, consider to compress it to reduce size to the threshold or splitting it into multiple smaller files, uploaded separately.

 ## Date Limits